KaiNorberg/PatchworkOS/README.md

 ![desktop screenshot](meta/screenshots/desktop.png)

 **Patchwork** is a modular non-POSIX operating system for the x86_64 architecture that rigorously follows an "everything is a file" philosophy, in the style of Plan9.
-Built from scratch in C and assembly, its intended be an educational and experimental operating system.
+Built from scratch in C and assembly, its intended to be an educational and experimental operating system.

-In the end this is a project made for fun, but the goal is still to make a "real" operating system, one that runs on real hardware and has the performance one would expect from a modern operating system, a floppy disk driver is not enough and neither is a round-robin array scheduler.
+In the end this is a project made for fun, but the goal is to make a "real" operating system, one that runs on real hardware and has the performance one would expect from a modern operating system without jumping ahead to user space features, a ACPI unaware floppy disk driver loaded into a pure monolithic kernel is not enough and neither is a round-robin array scheduler.

-This is not a UNIX clone, its intended to be a (hopefully) interesting experiment in operating system design by attempting to use unique algorithms and designs over tried and tested ones.
+Also, this is not a UNIX clone, its intended to be a (hopefully) interesting experiment in operating system design by attempting to use unique algorithms and designs over tried and tested ones.
 Sometimes this leads to bad results, and sometimes, with a bit of luck, good ones.

-Despite its experimental nature and scale, the project aims to remain approachable and educational, something that can work as a middle ground between fully educational operating systems like xv6 and production operating system like Linux.
+Finally, despite its experimental nature and scale, the project aims to remain approachable and educational, something that can work as a middle ground between fully educational operating systems like xv6 and production operating system like Linux.

 Will this project ever reach its goals?
 Who knows, but the journey is the point regardless.